 Our Services segment is a fee-for-service business that offers a broad array of both mortgage and real estate services to market participants across the mortgage and real estate value chain.
 In connection with the restructuring of our Services business, we have refined our Services business strategy going forward to focus on our core mortgage and real estate services.
 These services provide mortgage lenders, financial institutions, mortgage and real estate investors and government entities, among others, with information and other resources and services that are used to originate, evaluate, acquire, securitize, service and monitor residential real estate and loans secured by residential real estate.
 Our mortgage services offerings include transaction management services such as loan review, RMBS securitization and distressed asset reviews, servicer and loan surveillance and underwriting.
-Our real estate valuation services; real estate brokerage services; and title and settlement services that include title search, settlement and closing services.
+Our real estate services include REO asset management; review and valuation services related to single family rental properties; real estate valuation services; real estate brokerage services; and title and settlement services that include title search, settlement and closing services.
 See "Item 1.
 Business-Services-Customers" for additional information regarding the Services segment's customers.

 The services that we will no longer offer as a result of the restructuring of our Services business have not had a material impact on our consolidated cash flows or results of operations in recent periods.
 Therefore, as compared to our results in 2016 or 2017, we do not expect a material impact on our consolidated cash flows or results of operations from discontinuing these services.
 See "Overview-Operating Environment and Business Strategy" for more information.
 See Note 1 of Notes to Consolidated Financial Statements, "Item 1.
-Business-Services Business Overview" and "Overview-Other 2017 Developments" for additional information regarding the Services segment.
+Business-Services-Services Business Overview" and "Overview-Other 2017 Developments" for additional information regarding the Services segment.